JokerJohn/LIO_SAM_6AXIS/README.md

 ## Problems

-1. `velodyne` + `stim300`(6 axis)+`gps` codes and data are available, but only for test!  we will updtae the new version of codes later.
-I haven't released the node of `GPS_ODOM`, because this part of the code is poorly written, I will organize and update it later.
+1. `velodyne` + `stim300`(6 axis)+`gps` codes and data are available, but only for test!  we will updtae the new version of codes later. **I haven't released the node of `GPS_ODOM`, because this part of the code is poorly written**, I will organize and update it later.
 You can first set `useGPS` to false.
 The test data is a section of campus of more than 10km.
 It was collected on a mountain road.
 The elevation changes greatly, the GPS data is unstable, and there is a tunnel, which is very challenging.
 LIO_SAM will be difficult to close the loop or crash directly in the later downhill road.
 You can test it yourself and find the reason.
 2. ouster/pandar lidar + 6aixs-IMU are all ok, we will release the test data later.

 # Run